aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Crop Image**

-This Java code shows you how to crop an existing image on a slide:
+This PHP code shows you how to crop an existing image on a slide:

 ```php
   $pres = new Presentation();